(A) The casino operator shall notify the commission gaming agents when table game chips are delivered to the casino facility.

-(C) After checking the chips received, the casino operator shall report in a chip inventory ledger each denomination of the chips received, the number of each denomination of chips received, the number and description of all non-value chips received, the date of receipt, and the signature of the individuals who checked the chips.
+(D) After checking the chips received, the casino operator shall report in the chip inventory ledger each denomination of the chips received, the number of each denomination of chips received, the number and description of all non-value chips received, the date of receipt, and the signature of the individuals who checked the chips.
 Chips shall be divided into the following categories:

 (1) Primary chips for current use;